 With this solution in place, WIMPO was born, and end-to-end procurement visibility was in place.
 Suppliers could miss expectations, but big brother EM was watching.

-So now we have all that was mentioned in Part 1 of this article, as well as monitoring for exception and status management for your OTC and PTP processes.
+Now we have all that was mentioned in Part 1 of this article, as well as monitoring for exception and status management for your OTC and PTP processes.
 I feel like that is plenty to mull over so I’ll continue in the third part of this blog in the near future.